Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Reckless and Intentional Interference with Aircraft and Emergency Response

-Effective: Jan 1, 2023Class A violation (reckless): $2,000; Class A misdemeanor (knowing/intentional): 1 year / $6,250; Class A felony (death/injury): 20 years / $375,000 + mandatory forfeiture
+Effective: Jun 15, 2023Class A violation (reckless, up to $2,000); Class A misdemeanor (knowing/intentional, up to 1 year / $6,250); Class A felony if death or serious physical injury results (up to 20 years / $375,000).
+Repeat conviction mandatory drone forfeiture.

 View source